 Finally, invasive foreign species pose a threat to marine environments.
 These species, when introduced to unfamiliar territories, can dominate, prey on, or introduce illnesses to indigenous species, often causing major ecosystem shifts.
 Some marine conservation zones have acknowledged this risk, allowing regulated removals to oversee and limit invasive species numbers.
 It's our shared duty to ensure future generations inherit vibrant seas, not barren waters.

-Climate change, along with other natural and anthropic processes, severely affect much of the Adriatic-Ionian region, especially natural habitats and biodiversity.
+Climate change, along with other natural and anthropic processes, severely affect much of the Adriatic-Ionian Region, especially natural habitats and biodiversity.
 This is one of the regions in Europe most heavily affected by increases in temperature, droughts and water scarcity.
 Estimations suggest temperature may increase by 1.7 to 4.0°C, and even exceeding 5.0°C by the end of the century, depending on the global effort in greenhouse gasses emission reduction (see Green Agenda for the West Balkans 2021-2030).

 The Adriatic flyway is one of the main routes for millions of migratory birds crossing the Mediterranean, with birds making a resting stop along the eastern Adriatic.
 A number of bird species also spend the winters in the area.
 The low number of undisturbed wetlands on the eastern coast of the Adriatic, lack of hunting ban areas and hunting rules which are not in line with EU legislation, (as well as low enforcement of the rules in place) result in vulnerable, threatened or endangered migratory bird species being killed.
 This has impacts for the entire EU, as efforts to protect species breeding risk are being undone if protection is not ensured during migration.

-This Pillar sets out to strengthen the collaboration in the Adriatic-Ionian region in improving the marine and costal environment and transnational terrestrial habitats and biodiversity, by further strengthening the development and use of common platforms for data exchange and joint monitoring, supporting the implementation of Maritime Spatial Planning (MSP) and Integrated Coastal Zone Management (ICZM), also at cross-border and transnational level, strengthening the exchange of experience, and the development of innovative solutions in the region.
+This Pillar sets out to strengthen the collaboration in the Adriatic-Ionian Region in improving the marine and costal environment and transnational terrestrial habitats and biodiversity, by further strengthening the development and use of common platforms for data exchange and joint monitoring, supporting the implementation of Maritime Spatial Planning (MSP) and Integrated Coastal Zone Management (ICZM), also at cross-border and transnational level, strengthening the exchange of experience, and the development of innovative solutions in the region.
 Actions will ensure that the results of existing cooperation efforts are disseminated and capitalised.

 The EUSAIR aims to address environmental issues faced by the macroregion will contribute to implementing the EU environmental Acquis, particularly the Marine Strategy Framework Directive (MSFD), the Biodiversity Strategy for 2030, Maritime Spatial Planning, EU Water Framework Directive (WFD), Urban Waste Water Treatment Directive, Nitrates Directive, Waste Framework Directive, Birds and Habitats Directives, Common Fisheries Policy, EU Action Plan: Protecting and restoring marine ecosystems for sustainable and resilient fisheries as well the EU Green Infrastructure Strategy.
 EUSAIR is important subregional approach to enhance and complement regional activities (Barcelona convention).